 Is Shavuot the same as Pentecost?

-Pentecost, the fiftieth day after Passover, is also the fiftieth day since Jesus’ death and resurrection.
-Which means, it remains significant for Jews and Christians alike.
-We are grateful for God’s commandments and we are grateful for His Spirit.
+Pentecost, the fiftieth day after Passover, is also the fiftieth day after Jesus’ death and resurrection.
+Which therefore means, it remains significant for Jews and Christians alike.
+And so, we thank God for both – we are grateful for God’s commandments and we are grateful for His Spirit.

 That is why during this season of Shavuot or Pentecost (whichever name you prefer), we encourage you to reflect on God’s Word.